 How to Get Started with Docker and Should You?

 This presentation will be a high-level look at the different benefits, challenges, and advantages of making the shift to Docker.
 We will discuss these items from the point of view of a DevOps professional as well as from a developer’s lay of the land.

 From a DevOps perspective, there are many factors to consider before using Docker.
 This session will provide pointers for some of the common use cases, pitfalls, and things to consider that we have encountered in the process of our efforts to continuously enhance our deployment and delivery workflows.

 As a developer, there are many different obstacles you may face when first deciding to take the next step in your local development journey.
 Management, installation, understanding the actual power of Docker and how it can better expedite your workflow and continuing integration processes are what we will discuss during this session.

-New Target Presenters: Mark Charest and Sateesh Nutulapati
+New Target Presenters: Mark Chares and Sateesh Nutulapati

 User Experience Design

 Who Dropped and Made You the Voice for All Users?!

 We forget to think and end up reacting to pressures from upper management or the ones with the loudest voices way too often.
 Let's take a deep breath and remember that users are great at finding problems with our products, apps, website, etc., but terrible at solving these problems.
 We will review the ways that the user experience helps us plan for the unexpected and explain why certain things function the way they do.
 All of this will help us clearly communicate to stakeholders that our work is never done and the importance of iterating for a better experience and ROI.

 Finding Your Perfect Vendor Match